apollographql/apollo-rs/crates/apollo-smith/README.md

 ## Rust versions

-`apollo-smith` is tested with the latest Stable version of Rust.
+`apollo-smith` is tested on the latest stable version of Rust.
 Older version may or may not be compatible.

 ## Using `apollo-smith` with `cargo fuzz`